phetsims/phet-info/doc/new-dev-onboarding.md

 PhET has a Slack channel called "continuous-testing" which is used by the server to notify developers when some major status change occurs for the continuous testing process.
-The underlying process that powers these notifications is called continuous testing quick (CTQ), and it is the same service as the test boxes at the top of continuous-report.
-An example error would be a lint error ends up in the code base, the server will send a message to this Slack channel.
+The underlying process that powers these notifications is called continuous testing quick (CTQ), and is the same service as the test boxes at the top of continuous-report.
+For example, if the server detects a lint error that ended up in the code base, the server will send a message to the "continuous-testing" Slack channgel.
 Sometimes, errors triggered here are false positives, when only half of a changeset is picked up (mid-pull on a developer machine).
 In this case, we note the error on slack with a bird emoji (dodo/turkey/etc) to signify that CTQ should pass on the next